 This post contains affiliate links.
 When you shop using these links we earn a commission that helps support the website – at no extra cost to you.
 Ads & links are not product endorsements.

 Monitoring individual physical activity is an effective and important method to promote a healthy lifestyle.
-How does Fitbit track calories burned?
-Fitbit tracking devices measure both physical activity and health statistics, such as oxygen saturation, step count, heart rate and calories burned.
+How does Fitbit track calories burn?
+Fitbit tracking devices measure both physical activity and health statistics, such as oxygen saturation, step count, heart rate, and calories burned.

 What are calories and why do they matter?

 Calories are a measurement of energy.
 Calories are essential for the metabolism of the basic functional macromolecules.
 When food begins to break down, it releases this energy which may be used immediately or stored for later.

 The intake of calories from food nourishes the body’s cells with the energy required to perform daily tasks such as thinking, walking, and talking.